databrickslabs/mosaic/docs/source/api/raster-functions.rst

     :type tile: Column (RasterTileType)
     :param geometry: A column containing the geometry to clip the raster to.
     :type geometry: Column (GeometryType)
+    :param cutline_all_touched: A column to specify pixels boundary behavior.
+    :type cutline_all_touched: Column (BooleanType)
     :rtype: Column: RasterTileType

 .. note::
   Notes

-    :code:`geometry` is expected to be:
+    The :code:`geometry` parameter:
-      - in the same coordinate reference system as the raster.
+      - Expected to be in the same coordinate reference system as the raster.
       - a polygon or a multipolygon.

+    The :code:`cutline_all_touched` parameter:
+      - Optional: default is true. this is a GDAL warp config for the operation.
+      - If set to true, the pixels touching the geometry are included in the clip, regardless of half-in or half-out; this is important for tessellation behaviors.
+      - If set to false, only at least half-in pixels are included in the clip.

+    The actual GDAL command to clip looks something like the following (after some setup):
+      :code:`"gdalwarp -wo CUTLINE_ALL_TOUCHED=<TRUE|FALSE> -cutline <GEOMETRY> -crop_to_cutline"`

     The output raster tiles will have:
       - the same extent as the input geometry.